Enchiladas

 Enfrijoladas, as are most Mexican antojos or cravings, are truly versatile.
 They can be eaten for breakfast, lunch or dinner and can be a main dish or a yummy side to grilled chicken or meat.

-They are so, so, comforting, the I was once asked what I would serve the Mexican President in times of distress if I had the opportunity: It has to be Enfrijoladas, I said.
+They are so, so, comforting, that when I was once asked what I would serve the Mexican President in times of distress if I had the opportunity, I said: It has to be Enfrijoladas.

 enfrijoladas